 Within minutes of departure, the train carriage came alive with the popping of beer cans, rustling of plastic bags and snapping of chopstick pairs, as the passengers opened their packed bento boxes (ekiben) for lunch.
 The ekiben are super popular and easy to find at major train stations.
 They can be sushi, or rice with chicken katsu, sliced beef, or any number of unidentified treats.
 They are hot, cold… Hello Kitty themed, you name it!

 Delighted to have similarly pre-planned, we unwrapped our sushi and felt part of the shinkansen club.
-I spoke to Cindy, keeping my voice low to adhere to the no-noise etiquette of the shinkansen.
+We spoke to each other quietly, keeping our voices low to adhere to the no-noise etiquette of the shinkansen.
 I compared the shinkansen to Europe’s high speed lines.
 Whilst comparable in speed, Japan’s system definitely felt more clean, efficient and futuristic.

 A very smooth ride